aodn/aodn-portal-v2/README.md

 ## Feature tips

-- On advanced filter, the unit of the barchart will change (year / month / day) according to the selected date range.
+- On advanced filter, the unit of the barchart(TimeRangeBarChart) will change (year / month / day) according to the selected date range.